SummaryRead the full fact sheet

 - Visit your dentist at least once or twice a year.

-- Ask your doctor, dentist and pharmacist about the medicines you take and if they may affect your dental health.
+- Ask your doctor, dentist or pharmacist about the medicines you take and if they may affect your dental health.

 - Minimise your intake of alcohol.

-- If you have a drug dependence problem, consider talking to your doctor about entering a drug treatment program.
+- If you have a drug or alcohol dependence problem, consider talking to your doctor about support services or entering a drug treatment program.

 Medications and dental treatment